MIPTV Media Market: MIPFormats

-Since 2010 MIPTV launched MIPFormats, "the pre-MIPTV formats conference & pitching showcase" that gathers producers, commissioners, buyers, distributors and aspiring creators of breakthrough formats.
+Since 2010, MIPTV has launched MIPFormats, "the pre-MIPTV formats conference & pitching showcase" that gathers producers, commissioners, buyers, distributors and aspiring creators of breakthrough formats.
 The event is organised in association with C21FormatsLab.

-In 2011, 665 participants came to MIPFormats, and 401 companies from 57 countries.
+In 2011, 665 participants and 401 companies from 57 countries came to MIPFormats.

 MIPDoc

 MIPDoc is where international buyers, sellers, producers and commissioners of documentary and factual programmes screen new content and do business.
 MIPDoc calls itself "the international showcase for documentary screenings".
 Key MIPDoc 2011 figures: